 Pulmonary hypertension (PH) is a condition that can have different causes, including pre-existing lung disease as well as congenital heart disease.
 PH may lead to cardiac effects such as right ventricle decompensation.
 The diagnosis of PH requires a right heart catherization (RHC) with measurement of pulmonary vascular pressure, cardiac output and calculation of the pulmonary vascular resistance (PVR).

 Current procedures combine a CMR investigation (for flow and cardiac output) with a subsequent cathlab investigation to do invasive pressure measurement.
 Several clinical centers now advocate to do all hemodynamic measurements in the MRI as a one-stop-shop approach.
-Both German Heart Centre Munich and NIH in Bethesda have considerable experience in doing this.
-Their arguments for CMR:
+Several centers in Europe (Munich, London) and the USA (Bethesda, Washington) have considerable experience in pressure measurements in MRI.
+Their arguments for using CMR:

 - Pulmonary vascular resistance can be calculated from invasive pressure measurement and MRI-flow derived cardiac output.
 Fick’s principle is not needed.

-- One-stop shop hemodynamics makes cathlab diagnosis redundant
+- One-stop shop hemodynamics is alternative for cathlab diagnosis

 - Visibility of heart (right ventricle) and vessels is a major asset for both flow and pressure measurement